KathrynLaing/DQ-Pruning/README.md

 This makes the total number of tested functions 13.

-In ARXIV LINK, for each pruning option, only one function's performance was presented.
+In Laing et al. (2018), for each pruning option, only one function's performance was presented.
 For those pruning methods with multiple prioritisation options, it is the function that uses rank pruning that is presented in the paper.
 The reasoning for this is given below in the Results Plots section.

 ## R Functions
 The R functions to answer dominance queries using these different methods are given in the R Script `DominanceTestingFunctions.R`.